 Prevention methods can be implemented from the construction phase of your building, starting from the type of material you choose for your construction, installing fire alarms in every room, checking them, and replacing their batteries yearly.
-You can also install sprinklers on your lawn and install garden hose that can stretch throughout your property.
-Firefighters can also use this to protect you.
+You can also install automatic sprinkler system on your lawn and install garden hose that can stretch throughout your property.
+Fire hoses can also use this to protect you.
 Always design an emergency evacuation plan and educate every resident of the building about it.
 This will help them save themselves before it’s too late.
 Also, write down or learn all the emergency numbers you will need in case of any emergency.

 When it comes to your house, it’s not just wildfires that can damage your property.
 There can be fires caused due to electric sparks, leaving a pan or any cooking appliance careless, or leaving a candle burning unintentionally.
 It’s always the little things that can cause a disaster.
 So be careful always to turn off the stove, clean the surrounding and insides of ovens and stove to make it grease-free.
+Or install kitchen fire suppression system for protection.
 While using electric appliances, never leave it on for a long time unattended, place all lamps away from windows or drapes, check all wiring, plug points, etc., by an expert before moving in.
 Make it a point to check the electric connections and appliances regularly.

 The sooner, the better.
 Evacuate as quickly as possible.
 These fires can be deadly and unpredictable, keep listening to the news channels, pack your stuff and do all the necessary things as soon as you hear the evacuation alert.
 Leave your house at once when the evacuation order is passed.
 Don’t wait until the danger is at your doorstep.
 As soon as the evacuation order is passed, move your furniture to the centre of the room and take out drapes, curtains, or anything that can easily catch fire.
 While leaving the house, switch off the natural gas and leave the lights ON so that the firefighters can spot your house.